 Strengthening exercises improve how the knee functions by working on the strength and stability of the knee and will help virtually all causes of knee pain.
 Visit the strengthening exercises section to find a whole range of exercises from beginners to advanced, including easy to follow pictures and videos.

 Tight muscles is a common cause of knee pain as they can make subtle changes to how the forces go through different parts of the joint.
-By doing stretches as part of your knee joint pain treatment, you can reduce the tension on your joint.
+By doing stretches as part of your knee treatment plan, you can reduce the tension on your joint.

 Not sure if your muscles are tight?
 In the leg stretches